-Tutoring: Students can obtain free tutoring in room M116 in the math building at the South Plains College campus in Levelland or room 262 in Building 2 at the Reese Campus or in room at the ATC.
+Tutoring: Students can obtain free tutoring in room M116 in the math building at the South Plains College campus in Levelland, room 206 and 208 in Building 2 at the Reese Campus, and in room \\\\ at the ATC.

 The Instructor: Students are encouraged to come see me, the instructor, during my office hours for assistance for homework or further understanding of material.